tanmaykumar99/world-population-analysis/README.md

 2. Run all cells to fetch and visualize data.

 ## Example Output
-The notebook generates plots showing crypto price trends and summary tables of API data.
+The notebook generates plots showing population data analysis and correlations.

 ![Pandas Dataframe](images/df.png)